Haida Gwaii and the Canadian West Coast - June 24 - July 8, 2026

 Activities of the Day:

-Prices including 5% GST (Sales Tax).
+Prices including 5% GST (Goods & Services Tax).

 Deposit: A 25% deposit is required to secure the booking.
 Full payment is required 60 days before departure.